-In this week’s breaking open the word: This Sunday is Gaudete Sunday; a day to rejoice!
+In breaking opening the word for the third Sunday of Advent, or Gaudete Sunday, we find it’s a day to rejoice!
 In fact, Gaudete means rejoice.
 We’re halfway to Christmas, and that’s nothing to sneeze at!
-Our scripture readings today reflect that joy and recall the “jubilee” spirit that Jesus brought with him when he became one of us.
+The scripture readings for Guadete Sunday reflect that joy and recall the “jubilee” spirit that Jesus brought with him when he became one of us.
 Online you’ll find a reflection on the readings, questions to ask your Catholic kids, and Bible study helps.

 This Second Sunday of Advent, we hear a message of peace so profound, all of nature is affected by it.
 And the most interesting part of this is the linkage between the peace of God and the sacraments of Baptism and Confirmation.
 This week’s opening the word has a short reflection on the Scriptures, some questions to ask your family, and a Bible study to share with your kids.
 Find the complete post online.